Central Station - Copenhagen

 Preserved in 1983 and still undergoing restoration

-The building is designed in the same style as Copenhagen’s Town Hall - as both properties were built in the same period and the railway complex is equipped with a special lounge for the Royal family, with departure of the Royal Saloon from platform 1.
+third Central Station building is designed in the same style as Copenhagen’s Town Hall - as both properties were built in the same period - and the railway complex is equipped with a special lounge for the Royal family - with departure from the Royal Saloon from platform 1.
 There are altogether 12 platforms - 7 for public commuters and 5 only for luggage and a joint concourse for arrival and departure.

 Totally modernized with the original architecture from 1911